YASHIKAANEJA/India-Election-Result-Analysis/README.md

 ## Technologies Used
 - **Primary Tool:** Microsoft Power BI
 - **Key Skills:** DAX, Bookmarks, Data Modeling, Interactive Visualization ,Filters, KPI'S , Data Analysis, Data Storytelling
+- **PostGreSQL:** Wrote advanced SQL queries in PostgreSQL using joins, CTEs, subqueries, aggregations, and window functions.

 ## How to View/Run
 - Below are screenshots of the dashboard to showcase the quality of the work: